 More ways to customize with CSS can be found in this help guide: How do I change the CSS of NextGEN Gallery?

-*Customizing via CSS is a lot easier than PHP if you're not familiar with coding.
+*Customizing with CSS is a lot easier than PHP if you're not familiar with coding.
+Modifying the plugin by editing the code directly is not supported.

 HOW TO CREATE YOUR OWN TEMPLATES

-Beyond customizing galleries via CSS, there are other customization's you can apply to your NextGEN Galleries, like captions below thumbnails in the thumbnail gallery, etc.
+Beyond customizing galleries via Custom CSS (which is by far easier if you're not familiar with coding), there are other customization's you can apply to your NextGEN Galleries using PHP.

 - Make a copy of the file called gallery.php located here: /wp-content/plugins/nextgen-